Clubs and partners

 Quakers Running Club

-Training: First Monday of every month, 7pm - 8pm.
+Training: Track session first Monday of every month, 7pm - 8pm at Eastbourne Sports Complex.